-Figure \ref{fig:compare} shows the Monte-Carlo estimates of $m_{\tilde{\Gamma}_{tilt}} - \eta$ for $\psi_{hu, 2.5}$ with different choices of numbers of control $J$ and generative distributions as a function of $\tau/\sigma$, where $\sigma^2 = \text{Var}(\varepsilon_{1ij} - \varepsilon_{0i\ell})$, $j\neq \ell$; this accounts for differences in the variances of the generative models, measuring treatment effects in units of the standard deviations of the potential treated minus control differences for individuals in the same matched set.
-We see that for the normal, $t_3$, double exponential, and $\text{Exp}(1)-1$ distributions, the y coordinates of the plots are above zero for values of $\tau/\sigma$ and all values for the number of controls displayed.
-By Proposition \ref{prop:compare}, this implies that the titled sensitivity analysis had a larger design sensitivity than the conventional approach for each of these scenarios and for all values of $\tau/\sigma$.
-When the distribution is instead $1-\text{Exp}(1)$, a left-skewed distribution, we see that the conventional sensitivity analysis outperforms the tilted approach for all test statistics and numbers of controls displayed.
+Figure \ref{fig:compare} shows the Monte Carlo estimates of $m_{\tilde{\Gamma}_{tilt}} - \eta$ for the trimmed Huber $m$-statistic with different numbers of controls $J$ and generative distributions as a function of $\tau/\sigma$, where $\sigma^2 = \text{Var}(\varepsilon_{1ij} - \varepsilon_{0i\ell})$, $j\neq \ell$; this accounts for differences in the variances of the generative models, measuring treatment effects in units of the standard deviations of the potential treated minus control differences for individuals in the same matched set.
+We see that for the normal, $t_3$, double exponential, and $\text{Exp}(1)-1$ distributions, the y coordinates of the plots are above zero for all displayed values of $\tau/\sigma$ and all displayed numbers of controls.
+By Proposition \ref{prop:compare}, this implies that the tilted sensitivity analysis has a larger design sensitivity than the conventional approach for each of these scenarios and for all values of $\tau/\sigma$.
+When the distribution is instead $1-\text{Exp}(1)$, a left-skewed distribution, we see that the conventional sensitivity analysis outperforms the tilted approach for all numbers of controls displayed.